 - The Rockefeller Archive Center (RAC) has been closed since March 2020, with staff working from home.
-Our current plans are for it to re-open first to staff in July 2021, and then later in the summer or fall to researchers.
+Our current plans are for it to re-open first to staff in July 2021, and then in January 2022 to researchers (subject to change as circumstances permit).

 - Our reference staff is permitted very restricted access to the RAC building (at most, once a week) and we are able to respond to requests for digital duplication of folders of archival material from other collections not listed above.
 RAC charges $0.50 per page, plus a $10.00 for every 500 pages.
 In other words, when researchers reach 501, 1001, etc. pages, they will trigger additional service fees.
 It should be noted that due to the very heavy demand for offsite requests of digital copies of archival material, RAC currently has a 3-4 month backlog for these requests.
 (They are fulfilled on a first-come, first-serve basis.)